pulumi/docs/content/tutorials/abstraction-encapsulation/component-resources/index.md

 Congratulations!
 You've now finished this tutorial on abstraction and encapsulation in Pulumi programs!
 In this tutorial, you've learned about thinking of code in abstract forms, wrapping up logical groupings of code to make reuse easier, and building with component resources to make those logical groupings something that Pulumi recognizes.

 There's a lot more to explore regarding this topic in Pulumi.
-We're working on more tutorials, but for now, check out some more resources:
+We're working on more pathways, but for now, check out some more resources:

 * [An AWS/Python example](https://github.com/pulumi/examples/tree/master/aws-py-wordpress-fargate-rds)
 * [An Azure/Python example](https://github.com/pulumi/examples/tree/master/classic-azure-py-webserver-component)